Model jury charge for 2c:40-26

 DRIVING WHILE LICENSE IS SUSPENDED OR REVOKED FOR

-DWI OR REFUSAL TO SUBMIT TO A CHEMICAL BREATH TEST
+DWI OR REFUSAL TO SUBMIT TO A CHEMICAL BREATH TEST1

 1 If the defendant is charged with other offenses, such as eluding or assault by auto or vessel, consider bifurcation if such evidence is not otherwise admissible under N.J.R.E.
 404(b).
 See State v.
 Ragland, 105 N.J.
 189, 193-94 (1986).
 (The charge of Certain Persons Previously Convicted of a Crime Not to Possess a Weapon, N.J.S.A.
 2C:39-7, to be bifurcated from any substantive weapons possessions charge).